 Step 1: Learn the Basic Symbols of Notation

-Music is made up of a variety of symbols, the most basic of which are the staff, the clefs and the notes.
-All music contains these fundamental components, and in order to learn how to read music, you must first familiarize yourself with these basics.
+Music is made up of a variety of symbols, the most basic of which are the staff, the clefs, and the notes.
+All music contains these fundamental components, and to learn how to read music, you must first familiarize yourself with these basics.

 The staff consists of five lines and four spaces.
 Each of those lines and each of those spaces represents a different letter, which in turn represents a note.
 Those lines and spaces represent notes named A-G, and the note sequence moves alphabetically up the staff.

 There are two main clefs with which to familiarize yourself; the first is a treble clef.
 The treble clef has the ornamental letter G on the far left side.
 The G’s inner swoop encircles the “G” line on the staff.
 The treble clef notates the higher registers of music, so if your instrument has a higher pitch, such as a flute, violin or saxophone, your sheet music is written in the treble clef.
 Higher notes on a keyboard also are notated on the treble clef.

 We use common mnemonics to remember the note names for the lines and spaces of the treble clef.
 For lines, we remember EGBDF by the word cue “Every Good Boy Does Fine.”
 Similarly, for the spaces, FACE is just like the word “face.”

 The line between the two bass clef dots is the “F” line on the bass clef staff, and it’s also referred to as the F clef.
 The bass clef notates the lower registers of music, so if your instrument has a lower pitch, such as a bassoon, tuba or cello, your sheet music is written in the bass clef.
 Lower notes on your keyboard also are notated in the bass clef.

 A common mnemonic to remember note names for the lines of the bass clef is: GBDFA “Good Boys Do Fine Always.”
 And for the spaces: ACEG, “All Cows Eat Grass.”